dbos-inc/dbos-demo-apps/typescript/dbos-nextjs-starter/README.md

 # Welcome to DBOS!

-This is a template app built with DBOS and Express.
+This is a template app built with DBOS and Next.

 ### Getting Started

-To get started building, edit `src/main.ts`.
+To get started building, edit `src/dbos/operations.ts`.
 Then, commit your changes and visit the [cloud console](https://console.dbos.dev/applications) to redeploy it from GitHub!